 While Yelp and TripAdvisor are also popular, ranking as the second and third-most popular review platforms, they are known to be oriented towards the tourism and hospitality industries.

 Overview of Google reviews

-Google My Business (GMB) is a free tool for businesses to manage their online presence across Google.
-Businesses must create a GMB profile and verify their information to complete registration.
+Google Business Profile (GBP) is a free tool for businesses to manage their online presence across Google.
+Businesses must create a GBP profile and verify their information to complete registration.

-Once a business has created a GMB profile, visitors can post reviews.
+Once a business has created a GBP profile, visitors can post reviews.
 Google reviews will show up in two prominent places:

 - Google Search - If a business has a GMB listing, customers searching online by their name or by local search can see their listing, star ratings and any reviews directly in search results.

 - Google Maps - Since Google Business Profile listings are connected to Google Maps, whenever someone searches for a place, clicks on a location or types “food near me” or “doctors in my area” as an example, they can see Google reviews for one or multiple local businesses along with the address and location.

 Below is an example of what a Google reviews page looks like.

 For years, Facebook business pages featured traditional online reviews and ratings.

 This changed in 2018 when the social network rolled out a series of visual changes and features that included “Facebook Recommendations”.
 Now, a query field appears on a business page’s “Recommendations and Reviews” section with the question: “Do you recommend (business name)?”.